 A batch auction collects orders over a fixed time window, then clears all orders at a single uniform price.
 Unlike Dutch auctions where price changes continuously, batch auctions determine price only at settlement.

-How it works: Participants submit bids (amount of capital they want to commit) during the auction window.
-When the window closes, the mechanism calculates the clearing price: the price at which total demand equals total supply.
+Participants submit bids during the auction window.
+When the window closes, the mechanism calculates the clearing price where total demand equals total supply.
 All participants who bid receive tokens at this uniform price, allocated pro-rata if oversubscribed.
 Excess capital is refunded.

-When to use: When eliminating MEV and timing games is critical.
+Use when eliminating MEV and timing games is critical.
 Ideal for high-demand launches where gas wars and frontrunning would otherwise dominate.
+Implementations include MISO, Gnosis Auction batch mode, Copper Launch, and custom implementations.

 An LBP is a Balancer pool where token weights shift over time, creating downward price pressure that discourages early buying and frontrunning.

-When to use: When you want extended price discovery over days or weeks.
+Use when you want extended price discovery over days or weeks.
 Good for community-oriented launches where participants should not feel rushed.
+Implementations include Copper Launch, Fjord Foundry, and custom Balancer pools.

 CCAs are batch auctions where orders accumulate over a time window and clear at a uniform price.
 Uniswap v4 hooks enable onchain implementations.

-How it works: Participants submit orders (price and quantity) during a collection window.
+Participants submit orders with price and quantity during a collection window.
 At the end of the window, orders are sorted by price.
 The clearing price is the highest price at which total demand meets or exceeds supply.
 All orders at or above the clearing price fill at the clearing price.
 Orders below do not fill.

-When to use: When MEV protection is critical and you want uniform pricing without the complexity of Dutch auction timing.
+Use when MEV protection is critical and you want uniform pricing without the complexity of Dutch auction timing.
 Emerging as a primitive for fairer launches on Uniswap v4.
+Implementations include Uniswap v4 hooks like Angstrom and CoW Protocol integrations.

 Tokens are sold at a predetermined price with per-wallet limits to prevent whale domination.

-Overflow model variant: All participants deposit funds during a window.
+In the overflow model variant, all participants deposit funds during a window.
 At the end, if deposits exceed supply, tokens are allocated pro-rata based on deposit size.
 Excess funds are refunded.
 This eliminates timing advantages and gas wars.

 Streaming and Vesting Launches